MilosT82/PyProgramForMinimalAndAnnualTrendFlowEstimation/README.md

 - **SlopeSredGod/SlopeMinSrMes**: Theil-Sen estimator for slope
 - **InterceptSredGod/InterceptMinSrMes**: Theil-Sen estimator for intercept
 - **TrendSredGod/TrendMinSrMes**: Tells about trend (increasing, decreasing or no trend)
-- **ShapeParamSredGod/ShapeParamMinSrMes**: Calculate shape parameter
+- **ShapeParamSredGod/ShapeParamMinSrMes**: Calculation of shape parameter
-- **ScaleParamSredGod/ScaleParamMinSrMes**: Calculate scale parameter
+- **ScaleParamSredGod/ScaleParamMinSrMes**: Calculation of scale parameter
-- **LocationParamSredGod/LocationParamMinSrMes**: Calculate location parameter
+- **LocationParamSredGod/LocationParamMinSrMes**: Calculation of location parameter
 - **NumberOfYears**: Number of observation(years)
 - **NumberOfYears**: Number of observation(years)
 - **NumberOfYears**: Number of observation(years)